Who Are We?

 Awesome!
 You found us!
 You are now travelling with the Bender family.

-We left our home in Perth, Australia many moons ago in May 2012 and, other than a brief stint back in Perth for Christmas and a wedding in early 2014, we have been travelling the world nomadically ever since.
+We left our home in Perth, Australia many moons ago in May 2012 and, other than a brief stint back in Perth for Christmas and a family wedding in early 2014, we have been travelling the world nomadically ever since.

 Open-ended travel sounds like a dream come true.
 So why do we do it?
 We love new experiences and seeing more of this wonderful world.
-It’s heaps of fun, but it’s also a rich learning experience for all four of us.
-We loved travelling before kids, and frankly, they weren’t going to stop us.
+It’s heaps of fun, but it’s also a rich learning experience for all of us.
+I loved travelling before kids, and frankly, they weren’t going to stop me.

 Contrary to the most common question we get asked – no, we have not won lotto.
 We are just an ordinary Australian family who use our laptops, internet connection and a bit of creativity to keep working on the road wherever we go.